Easy Hawaiian Pineapple Coconut Poke Cake

 Hey everyone!

-This Hawaiian Poke Cake couldn’t be easier to make with a French vanilla cake mix flavored with pineapple juice and filled with a delicious vanilla and coconut cream pudding that’s mixed with crushed pineapple.
+This Hawaiian Poke Cake is so easy to make with a French vanilla cake mix that’s flavored with pineapple juice, and is filled with a delicious vanilla and coconut cream pudding that’s mixed with crushed pineapple.

 Top it off with a layer of creamy whipped topping and toasted shredded coconut and you’ll feel like you’re on vacation!